How to create a business culture / core values step by step?

 If you're a team, you can do this exercise together.
 Or, if later on, you have a team, give them the values as words and let them do their own definition and brainstorm their own actions.
 This is so much fun and so valuable if you want to create ownership and develop your company further.

-You see, I have 6 right now, my perfect picture, and once everything is running, they will probably change and evolve over time.
-But it's my reference, my backbone to everything I do and intend to do in the future.
+You see, I have 6 right now, a perfect picture, and once everything is running, they will probably change and evolve over time.
+But it's the reference, backbone to everything you do and intend to do in the future.

 To me, it feels super motivating and helpful.
 Because now I know how I want to spend my time, with whom and how.